 - Mint hybrids (apple mint, chocolate mint, etc.)

 - St. John’s Wort

-Follow these steps to ensure that they are ready to face the elements.
+Follow these steps to ensure that your herb garden is ready to face the elements.

 Both annual and perennial herbs can be planted in containers and brought inside before the first hard frost of the season.
-There are a ton of creative ways to grow herbs indoors and it is great to be able to harvest them right from your kitchen!
+There are a ton of creative ways to grow herbs indoors.
+Not only will these plants look pretty on your kitchen windowsill or counter, but it’s a practical solution too.
+It is great to be able to harvest fresh herbs right from your kitchen as you are cooking!

 Parsley can be difficult to dig up, as it has long roots that are easily disturbed.
 Dig deep beneath the plant and pot it in a container with a lot of depth, about ten inches.

 Mint, thyme, and oregano are easy to dig out of the ground and take well to growing indoors.

 Rosemary can thrive indoors, but it can also be difficult.
 Your best bet is to place it in a window where it will be cool and get a lot of natural light.
 For more on this herb, keep an eye out for our upcoming Guide to Rosemary which will be posted soon.

 Before bringing any herbs indoors, be sure to check them carefully for pests and pest damage.
 If you see any, spray the plants with a bit of soap mixed with water to get rid of unwelcome creepy crawlies.